francesco-tusa/dnsPlus/README.md

 #### Region-Based Routing

 This algorithm operates on the principle of subscriptions to geographical areas.

-  * **How it works**: A `SubscriberWithLocation` creates a `SubscriptionWithRegion` defining an area of interest.
+A `SubscriberWithLocation` creates a `SubscriptionWithRegion` defining an area of interest.
 This is propagated up the broker hierarchy, with redundant, overlapping subscriptions being filtered out.
 When a `PublicationWithLocation` is sent, brokers forward it to children whose subscription regions contain the publication's location.

 #### Location-Based Routing

 This algorithm is designed to deliver the *closest* publication to a subscriber.

-  * **How it works**: A `SubscriberWithLocation` sends a `SubscriptionWithLocation` containing its own location.
+A `SubscriberWithLocation` sends a `SubscriptionWithLocation` containing its own location.
 As a `PublicationWithLocation` travels down the broker tree, each broker maintains a cache of the closest publication it has seen and only forwards the publication if it is an "improvement" for its region.

 ### Executing Simulations and Tests